Sabag2127/ADS-505-Applied-Data-Science-for-Business/README.md

 * Machine Learning Modeling
 * Evaluation Metrics
 ## Project Description and Objectives
+This study aims to build a predictive model that will identify which customers are most likely to open a checking account.
+Cross-buy refers to an existing customer buying additional products from the same firm because it can be up to 50% easier to sell to existing customers than sell to new leads.
 ## Machine Learning Goals
 ## Business Goals
 ## Data Sources